ranajitdasgithub/React-learning/Class-1(Inception)/Readme.md

 - Tree shaking (remove unnecessary code)

 🚀 Parcel production build notes:

 - remove the "main": "App.js", from package.json as for this build we directly provide the entry point file
 - ⭐️ npx parcel build index.html ⭐️

+🚀 Notes:

+- We can use 'browserlists' to add the in whicn browser version our website will be supported

+# Class-3 Laying the foundation

+🚀 Notes:

+- add a 'start':'parcel index.html' to start our project using ⭐️ npm start or npm run start ⭐️
+- ⭐️ npm run build ⭐️ as build add in the package.json script file

+🚀 JSX

+- JSX is part of react not exactly react, react code also use using normal js file
+- JSX is different than html
+- in js file if we write-> let jsxHeading = <h1>Hello from JSX</h1>
+- This not exacly html code, its a jsx code, we can say html like syntax
+- JSX is not a pure javascript code
+- Babel is convert jsx code to react code(compile or we can say transpile)